 Even though these movements aren’t directly working on hand balancing, by practicing them regularly, you’ll be working on the attributes you need to for stronger handstands.
 Without even specifically training the handstand, you’ll likely improve your skills for handstands and other hand balancing exercises.

 Many clients who’ve gone through our Elements program, which includes the Monkey and Frogger, have expressed improvement with their handstands over the course of the program.

-Elements is a 7-week course that uses fundamental locomotor movements such as the Monkey and Frogger to help build a strong foundation.
+Elements is a full body training course that uses fundamental locomotor movements such as the Monkey and Frogger to help build a strong foundation.
 Whether your goal is better hand balancing, or something else, Elements will give you the foundation you need to pursue whatever goals you have.

 Build Your Foundation

 With Elements, you’ll build a foundation of strength, flexibility, and control, while setting yourself up for a lifetime of staying fit and active.